 Everyman’s Right affords you the opportunity to capture untouched Arctic wilderness locations without bureaucratic red tape.
 And in those cases where you need a film or off-road permit, Film Lapland is happy to help you through the process of contacting the right authority so your production can spend more time behind the lens and less time filling out paperwork.

 Filming in public and most natural areas is free in Lapland.
-This is due to our Everyman’s Right–sometimes called the Freedom to Roam–which are among the most liberal in the world.
+This is due to our Everyman’s Right–sometimes called the Freedom to Roam–which is among the most liberal in the world.

 As liberal as Finland’s Everyman’s Right is, it is not unlimited.
 First and foremost, your access of natural areas must cause no more than minor disturbance or damage.
 While land ownership doesn’t affect Everyman’s Right, private yards are not covered.
 If a sign forbids trespass, or an area is fenced, it is inaccessible without permission.
 Nature reserves and conservation areas also offer limited access.

 - Cut or damage standing trees, even dead ones

 - Drive off-road

 - Disturb animals or birds, especially during mating season

 Of course, you can always ask for permission to do most of these things from the landowner.
 In all cases, it’s always best to ask if you’re unclear of your rights or responsibilities.